Holocene-Reconstruction/Holocene-code/README.md

 Before running the Holocene Reconstruction code for the first time, do the following:
  1. Open config_default.py.
- 2. Near the top, change the 'data_dir' directory to the location where you unzipped the data file in section 2.2 above.
+ 2. Near the top, change the 'data_dir' directory to the location of the unzipped data from section 2.2 above (i.e., the directory which has the models/, proxies/, and results/ subdirectories.)
  3. Save config_default.py and copy it to config.py.
 You can set up new experiments in config.py while keeping the original file for reference.

 ## 3. Running the code